cmouse/pdns-v6-autorev/README.md

 pipe backend is recommended. if you want to use unix or http, you need to do extra work.

 If you want to change the default prefix 'node' into something else, add prefix=something in the connection string.
-Future version will support per-domain and global prefix settings.

 Configuring zones
 -----------------